Types of Gemstones

 Which gemstone has the most sparkle?

-A round brilliant cut diamond has the most sparkle compared to other stones, although moissanite comes in close.
+A round brilliant cut diamond has the most sparkle compared to other stones, although moissanite comes in a close second.

 What is the difference between crystal and gemstone?